microsoft/TaskTracker/README.md

 ----

 ## Request access to LLM activations
-To request access to the activation data we generated for simulating task drift, please fill out this [form](https://forms.microsoft.com/r/wXBfXQpuR2) and we will respond with a time-restricted download link.
+To request access to the activation data we generated for simulating/evaluating task drift, please fill out this [form](https://forms.microsoft.com/r/wXBfXQpuR2) and we will respond with a time-restricted download link (coming soon, we will send download links as soon as they are available).

 ## Environment Setup
 1. Create and activate the conda environment: